mikemoser/uber-departure-times/README.md

 Known Issues / Assumptions

 - Some Nextbus stops don't have direction data, need to investigate why (currently assuming "end of line").
+- Many stops don't have predictions, they may be inactive (need to check predictions server-side and filter list)

 Setup & Configuration